Yunuuuu/biotidy/README.md

 compared to [tidyomics](https://github.com/tidyomics), which primarily utilizes a pipe-based workflow for managing bioinformatic objects.
-Specifically, “biotidy” provides a method for extracting a data frame from bioinformatic objects, similar to how the “broom::tidy” function operates on statistical model objects.
+Specifically, “biotidy” provides a method for extracting a data frame from bioinformatic objects, similar to how the `broom::tidy` function operates on statistical model objects.
 The inspiration for `biotidy` came from the functionality of the `scuttle::makePerCellDF` and `scuttle::makePerFeatureDF` functions on the `SingleCellExperiment`